informatics-isi-edu/ermrest/docs/api-doc/model/rest.md

 - 403 Forbidden
 - 401 Unauthorized

+### Access Control List Deletion

+The DELETE method is used to delete an access control list (the `owner` ACL in this example):

+    DELETE subject/acl/owner HTTP/1.1
+    Host: www.example.com

+On success, this request yields an empty response:

+    HTTP/1.1 204 No Content

+Typical error response codes include:
+- 404 Not Found
+- 403 Forbidden
+- 401 Unauthorized

 ## Access Control List Bindings

 Access control list bindings (ACL bindings) are generic sub-resources available within multiple _subject_ resources.
 The possible _subject_ resources are: